hipster-labs/generator-jhipster-bootswatch/README.md

 # Notice

+## Bootswatch is directly supported by latest versions of JHipster, so please use that instead

-**Please note that this module only works with AngularJS and hence will not work with JHipster 5+ which supports only Angular and React**
+**Please note that this module is deprecated and only works with AngularJS and hence will not work with JHipster 5+ which supports only Angular and React**

 ## Usage